-- OMERO for scientists introduces OMERO for new users, while the feature pages provide an overview of the platform features by type, including community developed apps and integrations which could help OMERO meet your research needs more fully. - You can try out OMERO without committing to installing your own server by applying for an account on our demo server. - Workflow-based user assistance guides are provided on our help website. - The OME YouTube channel features tutorials and presentations. - As OMERO is an open source project with developers and users in many countries, connecting to the community can provide you with a wealth of experience to draw on for help and advice. - Additional OMERO apps add functionality to the OMERO.web or Command-Line clients.
+- OMERO for scientists introduces OMERO for new users, while the feature pages provide an overview of the platform features by type, including community developed apps and integrations which could help OMERO meet your research needs more fully. - You can try out OMERO without committing to installing your own server by applying for an account on our demo server. - The User guides offer workflow-based assistance. - The OME YouTube channel features tutorials and presentations. - As OMERO is an open source project with developers and users in many countries, connecting to the community can provide you with a wealth of experience to draw on for help and advice. - Additional OMERO apps add functionality to the OMERO.web or Command-Line clients.